gkampolis/ChilWind/README.md

 # ChilWind: Forecasting wind speeds at Chilbolton, UK.
 A repository to host the data analysis required for my MSc project for Renewable Energy and Environmental Modelling at the University of Dundee.
 Released under the [MIT License](https://github.com/gkampolis/Chilbolton/blob/master/LICENSE.md).
 A full write-up is coming soon.
 Easiest way to replicate the analysis is to open Rstudio by double-clicking the `ChilWind.Rproj` and then go through the `Main.R` script.
+Small tweaks are still needed here and there, but this is close to final.

 ## Data Provenance